Ciarands/ascii-to-factorio-blueprint/README.md

 # Ascii-2-Blueprint
 This project allows for converting any ascii into a factorio blueprint.

-## Installation
-Install from source:

-    $ python3 -m pip install .

-## Usage
-After installation you can use the cli by calling:

-    $ ascii-2-blueprint --help

 ## Modes
 Modes can be set by passing `--mode MODE_NAME` with the command.
 *Test out your results in: https://fbe.teoxoy.com/*